After reading this chapter, you should be able to understand these statements:

 Many businesses with traditional business models, however, have failed or are not succeeding strategically, operationally, and organizationally by not realizing and/or adapting to changing external environments.
 Such firms that were once successful but did not anticipate and then adapt to such changes include Blockbuster, Toys R Us, Borders, Sun Microsystems, Motorola, Digital Equipment Corporation, Polaroid, and Kodak, to name only a few.
 A sample of contemporary external environmental trends and forces that currently challenge organizations’ survival and effectiveness includes:

 - Digital technologies and artificial intelligence (AI): Extensions of AI help automate a firm’s value chain, thus speeding up and increasing efficient operations and service to customers—as Amazon exemplifies.
 A current survey showed that 59% of organizations are collecting information to develop AI strategies, while others are moving forward in piloting and/or adopting AI solutions to compete faster and at less cost.1 However, there are also risks that accompany firms that incorporate new digital and online technologies without adequate security measures.
 For example, some newer online technologies can expose operational systems to cyberattacks and large-scale manipulation.
 Hacking is now both an illegal and ongoing “profession” for those who are able to paralyze organizations from accessing their data unless they pay a ransom.
 While hacking is not new, it is more widespread and lethal, to the point of even threatening national security.
-Emerging evidence from the U.S. presidential election between Donald Trump and Hillary Clinton suggests that international hackers affected online U.S. election processes.
+Evidence from the U.S. presidential election between Donald Trump and Hillary Clinton indicates that international hackers affected online U.S. election processes.
+In 2020, a major cyberattack penetrated multiple portions of the U.S. federal government, including the Departments of Homeland Security, Justice, Treasury, Energy, and Defense.
 Still, the future of most businesses is using some type of digital and AI technologies.

 - The advent of blockchain technologies that are interrupting new industry practices.
 Blockchain is not a single technology; it is “an architecture that allows disparate users to make transactions and then creates an unchangeable record of those transactions.”
 It is “a public electronic ledger—similar to a relational database—that can be openly shared among disparate users and that creates an unchangeable record of their transactions, each one time-stamped and linked to the previous one.”2 These technological inventions will continue to affect almost every business process from procurement to legal management.
 The banking industry is already using it.
 It increases speed, security, and accuracy of transactions.